Ayumu (chimpanzee)

 Ayumu (born 24 April 2000) is a chimpanzee currently living at the Primate Research Institute of Kyoto University.
 He is the son of chimpanzee Ai and has been a participant since infancy in the Ai Project, an ongoing research effort aimed at understanding chimpanzee cognition.
 As part of the Ai Project, Ayumu participated in a series of short-term memory tasks, such as to remember the sequential order of numbers displaying on a touch-sensitive computer screen.
-His performance in the tasks was superior to that of comparably trained university students, leading to a possible conclusion that young chimpanzees have better working memory than adult humans, although this has been disputed.
+His performance in the tasks was superior to that of comparably trained university students, leading to a possible conclusion that young chimpanzees have better working memory than adult humans.
+This conclusion has been disputed.

+Cognitive Abilities

+Ayumu is renowned for his exceptional working memory.
+As part of the Ai Project, initiated by primatologist Tetsuro Matsuzawa, Ayumu participated in a series of memory tasks designed to assess cognitive abilities in chimpanzees.
+In one notable experiment, Ayumu was presented with a sequence of numerals on a touchscreen, which were then briefly masked.
+He was required to recall and touch the numerals in ascending order.
+Ayumu consistently outperformed human participants, including university students, especially when the numerals were displayed for as little as 210 milliseconds.
+While humans' performance declined under these conditions, Ayumu maintained an accuracy rate of approximately 80%, suggesting a form of eidetic memory.
+These findings have contributed to discussions on the cognitive tradeoff hypothesis, which posits that as humans evolved complex language skills, certain other cognitive abilities, like short-term memory, may have diminished.